-Camden Council sees this as an important project in terms of turning their climate emergency declaration into action and partner with different organisation.
+Camden Council view this as an important project in partnering with community organisations to turn their climate emergency declaration into action.